EUROCAT Northern Netherlands

 Prenatal detection rate by condition and birth years

 Figure 2.
-Proportion prenatally diagnosed cases with Down syndrome and with Edwards or Patau syndrome, Eurocat Northern Netherlands 2010-2023.
+Proportion prenatally diagnosed cases with Down syndrome and with Edwards or Patau syndrome, Eurocat Northern Netherlands 2010-2024.

 First positive prenatal test

-For the prenatally diagnosed cases we determined what the first positive prenatal test was: 1) an increased risk at the CT test or a positive result for NIPT, 2) abnormal findings at ultrasound (US), or 3) positive result at chorionic villus sampling (CVS) or amniocentesis (note that first positive prenatal test is defined as first prenatal test whether screening procedure or diagnostic test which indicated a possible congenital anomaly or need for further tests).
+For the prenatally diagnosed cases we determined what the first positive prenatal test was: 1) an increased risk at the CT or a positive result for NIPT, 2) abnormal findings at ultrasound (US), or 3) positive result at chorionic villus sampling (CVS) or amniocentesis (note that first positive prenatal test is defined as first prenatal test whether screening procedure or diagnostic test which indicated a possible congenital anomaly or need for further tests).
 Of the prenatally diagnosed cases with Down syndrome, the most common first positive prenatal test was CT or NIPT.
 For Edwards and Patau cases, ultrasound was the most common first positive prenatal test (see Figure 3).

 Proportion and frequencies of the type of first prenatal test that detected Down, Edwards or Patau syndrome, among those diagnosed prenatally

 Figure 3.
-Proportion and frequencies of the type of first prenatal test that detected Down, Edwards or Patau syndrome, among those diagnosed prenatally (Eurocat Northern Netherlands 2010-2023).
+Proportion and frequencies of the type of first prenatal test that detected Down, Edwards or Patau syndrome, among those diagnosed prenatally (Eurocat Northern Netherlands 2010-2024).

 Outcome of pregnancy overall